 The Heritage Education Kit is a manual on the cultural heritage of Ipswich written by local historian Robyn Buchanan in association with a steering committee comprised of local teachers in 1993.
-The information contained on the following pages was correct at the time the Heritage Education Kit was published.
+The resource is available on the Picture Ipswich website under the Picture Trail called "For Schools".

 In the trails, young Sienna travels back in time where she meets George who is living in Ipswich in the 1890s.
 The children compare what their town is like and they talk about what is the same and what is different.
 Teachers notes are available from the Ipswich Visitor Information Centre.